OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 ### Manage Wikidata account

 To edit Wikidata directly from OpenRefine, you must have a Wikidata account and log in with it in OpenRefine.
-OpenRefine can only upload edits with Wikidata user accounts that are “[autoconfirmed](https://www.wikidata.org/wiki/Wikidata:Autoconfirmed_users)” - that is, accounts that have more than 50 edits and have existed for longer than four days.
+OpenRefine can only upload edits with Wikidata user accounts that are “[autoconfirmed](https://www.wikidata.org/wiki/Wikidata:Autoconfirmed_users)” - that is, accounts that have more than 50 edits and have existed for longer than four days (as of 2020).

 Use the Extensions menu to select <span class="menuItems">Manage Wikidata account</span> and you will be presented with the following window: